There are several ways to find out where Birmingham’s trees are located (hint: everywhere). That’s why we have used TreePlotter to develop a map.

 iTree Eco 2023

-The West Midlands Combined Authority are also mapping trees in its area, in a mass survey that incorporates Birmingham, Solihull and Coventry.
+The West Midlands Combined Authority also mapped trees in their area, in a mass survey that incorporates Birmingham, Solihull and Coventry.
 We are working with Treeconomics, Barton Hyett Associates Ltd, and Forest Research to extract data.

 If you have a concern about a tree, then contact the City Council.